devLevi/node-travel-planner-app/README.md

 _An application for easily planning vacations and trips_

 Tripbook came about when while planning a year-long trip around the world with my wife.
-To make thinks clearer and ensure the right information was added for each country, I created an app with requires specific information regarding each country the user plans to travel to.
-Each country's information is stored in an easy to navigate tab for future reference.
+To make thinks clearer and ensures the right information gets added for each country, I created an app which requires specific information regarding each country the user plans to travel to.
+Each country's information is stored in an easy to navigate dashboard for future reference.

 **Give it a try!**